-What Is It and How Can You Use It to Choose a Career?
+How Can You Use It to Choose a Career

 A Holland Code is a three-letter code that is made up of an individual's three dominant personality types out of six possible choices, according to a theory developed by Dr. John Holland, a psychologist.

-The six types Dr. Holland identified are collectively referred to as RIASEC, the initials standing for the first letter of each of the following personality types: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.
-If you took the Strong Interest Inventory, a self-assessment tool, your Holland Code was included in the results.
+The six types Dr. Holland identified are collectively referred to as RIASEC, and the initials stand for the first letter of each of the following personality types: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.
+If you use a self-assessment tool called the Strong Interest Inventory, your Holland Code is included in the results.

 The Theory Behind the Code

-So now that you know what a Holland Code is, you might be wondering how it could have anything to do with finding a compatible career.
-Well, there's a second part of Dr. Holland's theory.
-He thought that, in addition to being able to categorize individuals by personality types, occupations could be classified in the same way.
-In other words, if he could classify people and classify occupations, he could then make matches between the two.
+In addition to being able to categorize individuals by personality types, Dr. Holland believed occupations could be classified in the same way, and that if he could classify people and occupations, he could then make matches between the two.

 Holland developed a self-assessment instrument called the Self Directed Search which uses the Holland Code.
 You can take it online for a relatively small fee.
-The O*Net Interest Profiler, a free online tool developed by O*Net for the US Department of Labor, Employment and Training Administration, is based on Holland's theory as well.
-As mentioned earlier, The Strong Interest Inventory also uses Holland Codes.
+The O*Net Interest Profiler, a free online tool developed by O*Net for the U.S. Department of Labor Employment and Training Administration, is also based on Holland's theory.

-Now for a look at RIASEC.
-The following provides a definition of each type along with a list of some compatible occupations.
+The following defines each personality type in RIASEC, along with a list of some compatible occupations.

-- Realistic [R]: A realistic person prefers concrete tasks.
-He or she likes working alone or with other real people.
+- Realistic: A realistic person prefers concrete tasks.
+They like working alone or with other real people.
 Some of the careers included in this category are engineer, plumber, audio and video equipment technician, chemist, dentist, furniture finisher, and rail car repairer.

-- Investigative [I]: Someone who is investigative likes to use his or her abstract or analytical skills to figure things out.
-He or she is a "thinker" who strives to complete tasks and often prefers to do so independently.
+- Investigative: Someone who is investigative likes to use their abstract or analytical skills to figure things out.
+They are a "thinker" who strives to complete tasks and often prefers to do so independently.
 These are a few investigative occupations: sociologist, scientist, psychologist, and economist.

-- Artistic [A]: The artistic members of our society like to create things and they are imaginative.
+- Artistic: Artistic people like to create things and are imaginative.
 Artistic occupations include creative writer, performing artist (including actor, singer, and dancer), photographer, and fashion designer.

-- Social [S]: A social person prefers interacting with people.
-He or she tends to be concerned with social problems and wants to help others.
-Here are some social occupations: home health aide, certified nurse's aide, RN, licensed practical nurse, social worker, occupational therapist assistant or aide, teacher, and clergy member.
+- Social: A social person prefers interacting with people.
+They tend to be concerned with social problems and want to help others.
+Social occupations include home health aide, certified nurse's aide, RN, licensed practical nurse, social worker, occupational therapist assistant or aide, teacher, and clergy member.

-- Enterprising [E]: Those who are enterprising lean toward leadership roles.
-They are willing to take on challenges and are extroverted.
-They can be aggressive as well.
+- Enterprising: Those who are enterprising lean toward leadership roles.
+They are willing to take on challenges and are extroverted, as well as aggressive.
 Enterprising occupations include restaurant host or hostess, retail salesperson, attorney, chief executive, chef, and wholesale or retail buyer.

-- Conventional [C]: Someone who is conventional prefers structured tasks and tending to details.
-He or she is often conservative.
-These are some conventional occupations: accountant, bookkeeper, actuary, cost estimator, human resources assistant, and loan officer.
+- Conventional: Someone who is conventional prefers structured tasks and tending to details, and is often conservative.
+Conventional occupations include accountant, bookkeeper, actuary, cost estimator, human resources assistant, and loan officer.